Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/ChaosSystem.md

 - `isEnraged(groupId)`: Checks if a faction should be in rage state
 - `getMultipliers(groupId)`: Gets stat multipliers for a faction
 - `triggerFactionSurge(factionId)`: Creates temporary dramatic surge in enemy spawns
+- `startExtremeChaosTimeout()`: Initiates the cooldown period when maximum chaos is reached

 ### GroupWeightManager